axelpale/affineplane/README.md

 ## Coordinate systems and directions

-Affineplane uses right-handed coordinate system where the axes are perpendicular to each other.
+Affineplane uses right-handed, orthonormal coordinate system.
+Due to orthonormality the axes are perpendicular to each other.
 All rotations happen around z-axis and the rotation angle grows from the positive x-axis towards positive y-axis.
 Because affineplane is primarily intented for web applications, it is customary that, under zero rotation, the x-axis grows right, y-axis grows down, and z-axis grows away from the viewer, as illustrated below.

 ![Right-handed coordinate system](docs/coordinates-directions-3d.png)